DevExpress-Examples/blazor-dxgrid-display-error-message-from-web-api-service/README.md

     }
 ```

-Display the error message in the EditFormTemplate.
+Display the error message in the `EditFormTemplate`.

 ```razor
     <EditFormTemplate>